 A good return policy can serve your business both as a marketing tactic and a tool to build trust with your clients.
-In fact, having a return policy has become an industry norm among brick and mortar and e-commerce alike.
+In fact, having a return policy has become an industry norm among both brick and mortar and e-commerce.

 You may offer your clients the option to return a good if there’s a defect.
-Or maybe, they’d like to swap it with something else.
-Depending on the situation, they could get store credit, additional discount or even a full refund.
-The point being that these policies vary from seller to seller, but the question then arises, are you equipped to manage your returns inventory?
+Or maybe they’d like to swap it with something else.
+Depending on the situation, they could get store credit, additional discount, or even a full refund.
+The point is that these policies vary from seller to seller, but the question then arises, are you equipped to manage your returns inventory?

 In this blog post, we will take a look at the benefits of inventory returns and strategies to manage them better.